 - Excellent English writing skills (must be able to make and support an argument)

 Applications for the Field Epidemiology certificate for the Summer 2024 start term open from August 16, 2023, to April 9, 2024.

 Please note there are limited spaces available in the program.
 Thus, applying early will provide a better opportunity for admission.

 All applicants should include the following information in their application:

 - Resume or CV including relevant education and/or experience in a health or social science related field-includes volunteer experience (minimum of 3 years preferred);

 - Statement of Purpose required;

-- Transcripts (official or unofficial) required for your highest degree earned and relevant completed coursework.
-Please indicate degree and date received.
-Also include transcripts that demonstrate any relevant coursework for quantitative competencies;
+- Transcripts (official or unofficial) are required for your highest degree earned and relevant completed coursework.
+Please indicate the degree and date received.
+Also include transcripts that demonstrate any relevant coursework for quantitative competencies

 For more information regarding tuition rates, please consult the UNC Finance Office‘s tuition rates (see Off-campus Programs tuition rates).
 Please note that the certificate programs do not qualify for financial aid at UNC-CH.